m2c2-project/m2c2kit/website/docs/tutorials/fundamentals/interactivity/interaction-events.md

 # Events

-One way of thinking of user interaction is that the user is sending **events** to the entities.
+One way of thinking of user interaction is that the user is sending **events** to the nodes.
 For example, when the user clicks on a button, the button receives a `TapDown` event.
 The button can then respond to the event by executing code.
 The code passed into the `onTapDown()` method is called an [event handler](<https://en.wikipedia.org/wiki/Event_(computing)#Event_handler>) because it handles the `TapDown` event.

 This event handler prints a message to the console when the button is tapped: